Wouldn’t it be great if we could find the perfect person for every position every time?

 Now that we have established the idea of a 10X Engineer, keep in mind that a 10X Engineer that suits my team might not be the 10X engineer that suits yours

-Why do we fail to find 10X Engineers?
+Why do we fail in hiring 10X Engineers?

 We fail because we are assessing things the wrong way.
 We rely too much on resumes, textbook-oriented assessments, unstructured interviews, and the like